0exp/symbiont-ruby/README.md

 ## Supported methods delegation directions

-Delegation order is set by a constant and passed as a parameter in the execution of the proc and the generation of a special mixin module, allowing any class or instance to become a symbiont.
+Delegation order might be passed as a parameter to the proc execution and to the special mixin module, allowing any class or instance to become a symbiont.

-Supported contexts
+- Supported contexts:
   - inner context - an object where proc is executed;
   - outer context - external environment of the proc object;
   - kernel context - global Kernel context.

-Symbiont::IOK is chosen by default (`inner context => outer context => kernel context`)
+Symbiont::IOK is chosen by default (`inner context => outer context => kernel context`).

 ```ruby
 Symbiont::IOK # Inner Context  => Outer Context  => Kernel Context (DEFAULT)